-As a 4th grade teacher I can tell you that Teacher Appreciation Week is similar to every other school week.
-Students come in, organize for the day, get started on morning work, and prepare to listen as enthusiastically as a 4th grader possibly can to the morning announcements.
+As a teacher I can tell you that Teacher Appreciation Week is similar to every other school week.
+Students come in, organize for the day, get started on morning work, and prepare to listen as enthusiastically as a elementary to middle school student possibly can to the morning announcements.
 It is a normal week only until the kids hear something about it being TEACHER APPRECIATION WEEK over the PA, when the fun rolls in…

 Soon our teacher desks are filled with drawings, notes, origami figures, and sticks of gum, favorite books, etc. begin littering our already cluttered-because-it-is-the-end-of-the-year-teacher desks with the most genuine thoughts from these grateful BIG KIDS.
 These sweet desk-dropped goodies are treasures, to say the least.
-I am terrible about saving every gem that comes across my desk because 15 years is a boat load of 4th grader goodies, but here is one that makes me smile…
+I am terrible about saving every gem that comes across my desk because 17 years is a boat load of festive cards, notes, and crafts, but here is one that makes me smile…

 I have had a ton of “gifts” given to me by my students, but the biggest are the thoughtful words, unassuming moments, and AMAZING memories.

 My very first year of teaching, I ran the very first Flying Pig Marathon.
 My students may have been more excited than I was about running it.
 One of my incredible students, Alex, asked his mom to drive him to the race.
 They miraculously found me on Eastern Avenue at mile 24, thankfully, not dead.